Arts & Culture of Marlborough

 Centre Stage: A History of Performing Arts

-The performing arts have a long and storied history in Marlborough.
-For much of the 20th century, the cultural heart of Blenheim was His Majesty's Theatre, later known as the Marlborough Civic Theatre.
-It served the community for generations, hosting everything from local repertory productions and school concerts to touring national shows.
-After the old theatre was deemed earthquake-prone, the community rallied together in a monumental effort to fund a new, state-of-the-art facility.
+The performing arts have a long history in Marlborough.
+For much of the 20th century, the cultural centre of Blenheim was His Majesty's Theatre, later known as the Marlborough Civic Theatre.
+It served the community for generations, hosting local repertory productions, school concerts, and touring national shows.
+After the old building was deemed earthquake-prone, plans for a replacement facility began.
+The funding structure for the new complex generated significant debate and division within the community, with local opinion deeply split over the financial model and allocation of civic resources.
+Despite these contentions, the project proceeded and resulted in a new venue.

-This effort culminated in the opening of the ASB Theatre Marlborough in 2016.
-This modern, multi-purpose venue has transformed the performing arts scene in the region, attracting major national and international tours, concerts, and conferences, while still providing a premier home for local theatre groups, dance schools, and performers.
-Its creation stands as a powerful testament to Marlborough's commitment to the performing arts.
+This development culminated in the opening of the ASB Theatre Marlborough in 2016.
+The modern, multi-purpose venue altered the performing arts infrastructure in the region, hosting major national and international tours, concerts, and conferences, while serving as a base for local theatre groups, dance schools, and performers.
+Its completion marks a major structural addition to Marlborough's civic facilities, following a highly publicised and contentious planning phase.

 Enduring Traditions: Te Toi Māori